guilhermesiani/guilhermesiani.github.io/_posts/2020-07-24-quadratic-equation-and-programming.markdown

 I'm not an expert in math, but when I remember some formulas, I search for on google and try to combine with my codes.
 It helps me create algorithms with better performance - I mean coding faster in this case - and design, so take a look at this example below.

-### How to use Quadratic Equation to solve a common problem
+### How to use the Quadratic Equation to solve a common problem

-I could explain what is Quadratic Equation and its history, but it does not focus here.
+I could explain what is the Quadratic Equation and its history, but it does not focus here.
 So I will let this [link][link]{:target="_blank"} to Wikipedia if you want to know more about it.

 The problem we will solve is to discover the max profit of a bus fleet when the price is $350 per passenger; the passenger limit is 60; we give a discount of $5 from 40th passenger.